FSipiano/newbieDictionary/README.md

 #### **Source Code** -
 Any collection of code that is displayed in a human readable format.
 Source code can be sent to a compiler to be translated into machine code for the CPU to utilize.

+#### **SPA** -
+Stands for Single Page Application.
+A web app that loads with a single browser load.
+While the app can contain multiple "pages", these are either already pre-loaded, and displayed using Javascript; or content is fetched dynamically using an API without loading a new page (a loading icon may be displayed, or the content fetched in the background while the user scrolls)

 #### **Scrum/Agile** -
 Methodical frameworks for organizing, developing, delivering and maintaining software.
 Scrum and Agile disciplines can be applied to a wide variety of fields but has been a popular choice in software development due to its effective approach to handling very complex tasks.